 Play golf at one of Punta Canas world-class golf courses

-Playing golf surely is not a day-trip per sé, but it is hard to fit it into any other category of the things you can do in Punta Cana.
-Irrespective of the category, playing golf is an activity not to miss in Punta Cana, as the east of the Dominican Republic (incl.
+Playing golf surely is not a day-trip per sé, but it is hard to fit it into any other category of what to do in Punta Cana.
+Irrespective of the category, playing golf is a must-do in Punta Cana (if it is among your interests), as the east of the Dominican Republic (incl.
 La Romana, approx. 1 hour away from Punta Cana) features more than a dozen golf courses, among them several which are rated into the Top 10 of the entire Caribbean.
 The most famous golf courses include La Cana, Punta Espada as well as the golf courses in Casa de Campo, such as Dye Fore and Teeth of the Dog.
-All of them feature many ocean-view holes, which makes it a particularly pleasant activity to play golf in Punta Cana.
+All of them feature many ocean-view holes, which makes it particularly pleasant to play golf when looking for activities in Punta Cana.

 How to get there: if your main activity during your vacation in Punta Cana is playing golf, it is recommendable to book a hotel right at the golf course or with free transfers included for golfers.
 Recommendable golf hotels and resorts in Punta Cana are The Westin Punta Cana*, Paradisus Palma Real*, Hard Rock Punta Cana, Eden Roc Cap Cana* and Casa de Campo Resort & Villas* in La Romana.